maple-labs/maple-docs/technical-resources/pools/pool-creation.md

 To deploy a Pool, `PoolDeployer` can be called with the following parameters:

 * `poolManagerFactory`.
-* `withdrawalManagerFactory` - The address of cyclical based withdrawal manager factory.
+* `withdrawalManagerFactory` - Address of the cycle-based withdrawal manager factory.
 * `loanManagerFactories`.
 * `asset` - The main asset that the pool denominates in.
 * `poolPermissionManager`.